zoomy_jax.fvm.solver_jax module

 jnp.ndarray

-step(dt, Q, Qaux)#
+step(dt, time, Q, Qaux)#

 Perform a single explicit time step.